The Next Generation of FLOSEAL

-For certain surgical procedures, use of FLOSEAL Hemostatic Matrix is associated with shorter length of surgery3, fewer intensive care unit days4, significantly lower risks of complications, blood transfusions and surgical revisions5.
+For certain surgical procedures, use of FLOSEAL Hemostatic Matrix is associated with shorter length of surgery6, fewer intensive care unit days7, significantly lower risks of minor complications, blood transfusions and surgical revisions8.

 Health Economic Benefits

-The use of FLOSEAL can result in improved Resource Utilization Outcomes and substantial Cost Savings for hospitals – up to $1.5M per year7 and $2,445 per spine procedure8.
+The use of FLOSEAL can result in improved Resource Utilization Outcomes and substantial Cost Savings for hospitals – up to $1.5M per year for a hospital performing 245 mixed cardiac surgical procedures per year10 and $2,445 per spine procedure11.

 FLOSEAL Hemostatic Matrix Indication